 By honing in on a specific niche and creating a wealth of high-quality content, it’s built a valuable resource for dog owners that brings in more than one million organic visitors a month:

-However, its real meat and drink (no pun intended) is around commercial content that identifies the best dog food brands across multiple sub-niches — such as the best raw dog foods and the best foods for small dogs.
+However, its real meat and drink (no pun intended) is around commercial content identifying the best dog food brands across multiple sub-niches — such as the best raw dog foods and the best foods for small dogs.

 GoPetFriendly describes itself as America’s “fastest-growing pet-friendly travel planning platform,” with its audience using the site to plan hundreds of thousands of outdoor adventures every year.

-As you can imagine, its blog is heavily focused on providing pet travel tips, like the best locations to visit with dogs, or road trip ideas for pet owners.
+As you can imagine, its blog focuses on providing pet travel tips, like the best locations to visit with dogs, or road trip ideas for pet owners.

 Just like Dog Food Advisor, a lot of this content is monetized through affiliate marketing.
 For instance, its article on the best GPS dog trackers features affiliate links to products on Amazon and has its own Amazon store.

 GoPetFriendly also sells advertising space on its site via the Mediavine ad network.